abdm64/abdm64/README.md

 ### Hi  👋

-My name is Abdellah Messelleka and  i am Full Stack Developer mostly working with JavaScript& Typescript and Docker & K8s I have experience building API in my current company [Djezzy](http://www.djezzy.dz/) that serves millions of our clients on a daily basis ( E2E solution including conception & development & testing and deployment ).
+My name is Abdellah Messelleka and  i am Full Stack Engineer  mostly focused on  Backend using Node.js with JavaScript & Typescript , I have experience building API's in my current company [Djezzy](http://www.djezzy.dz/) that serves millions of our clients on a daily basis.

 ##  My stack

-javascript & typescript and node for the backend.
+Javascript & typescript and node for the backend.

-express framework.
+Express framework.

 Angular & react